Thomas Blood: Aftermath

 Following his capture, Blood refused to answer to anyone but the King and was consequently taken to the palace in chains, where he was questioned by King Charles, Prince Rupert, and others.
 King Charles asked Blood, "What if I should give you your life?", and Blood replied, "I would endeavour to deserve it, Sire!"

 To the disgust of Ormond, Blood was not only pardoned but also given land in Ireland worth £500 a year.
 In contrast, Edwards' family was awarded less than £300 by the King, a sum which was never paid in full, and he returned to his duties at the Tower regaling visitors with his tales of the attempted theft.
-He died in 1674 and his tomb rests in the chapel of St Peter's Ad Vincula, at the Tower of London.
+He died in 1674 and his tomb is in the chapel of St Peter's Ad Vincula, at the Tower of London.

 The reasons for the King's pardon are unknown.
-Some historians have speculated that the King may have feared an uprising in revenge by followers of Blood, who were thought to have taken an oath to their leader.
+Some historians have speculated that the King feared an uprising in revenge by followers of Blood, who were thought to have taken an oath to their leader.
 Others speculate that the King had a fondness for audacious scoundrels such as Blood, and that he was amused by the Irishman's claim that the jewels were worth only £6,000 as opposed to the £100,000 at which the Crown had valued them.

 There is also a suggestion that the King was flattered and amused by Blood's revelation that he had previously intended to kill him while he was bathing in the Thames but had been swayed otherwise, having found himself in "awe of majesty."
-It has also been suggested that his actions may have had the connivance of the King, because the King was very short of money at the time.
+It has also been suggested that his actions had the connivance of the King, who was very short of money at the time.

 Following his pardon, Blood became a familiar figure around London and made frequent appearances at Court, where he was employed to advocate in the claims of suitors to the Crown.
 In John Wilmot, 2nd Earl of Rochester's History of Insipids, he wrote of Blood:

 In 1679 Blood fell into dispute with the Duke of Buckingham, his former patron, and Buckingham sued Blood for £10,000, for insulting remarks Blood had made about his character.
 In the proceedings that followed, Blood was convicted by the King's Bench in 1680 and granted bail, although he never paid the damages.

 Death

 Blood was released from prison in July 1680 but had fallen into a coma by 22 August.
 He died on 24 August at his home in Bowling Alley, Westminster.
 His body was buried in the churchyard of St Margaret's Church (now Christchurch Gardens) near St. James's Park.
-It is believed that his body was exhumed by the authorities for confirmation: such was his reputation for trickery, it was suspected he might have faked his death and funeral to avoid paying his debt to Buckingham.
+It is believed that his body was exhumed by the authorities for confirmation: such was his reputation for trickery, it was suspected he had faked his death and funeral to avoid paying his debt to Buckingham.
 Blood's epitaph read: